dionarodrigues/diogorodrigues.dev/blog/2022-03-16-best-vscode-extensions-i-use-for-any-project.en.md

 featuredImage: '/assets/img/blog/best-vscode-extensions-i-use-for-any-project.jpg'
 ---

-**I recently changed my old dell laptop for a Macbook pro (I'm writing an article about it) and decided to take the opportunity to review all the extensions I've been using in VSCode and create a post to help you who are looking for ways to also improve your code editor well.**
+**I recently changed my old dell laptop for a Macbook pro (I'm writing an article about it) and decided to take the opportunity to review all the extensions I've been using in VSCode and create a post to help you who are looking for ways to also improve your code editor too.**

 ## List of the best VSCode extensions I use to improve my productivity

 ### [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer)

 Nowadays we are developing projects built on tools like react and angular that use Node to run them, but **sometimes we just want a server to handle static files.
-And because of this, Live Server is one of my favorite VS Code extensions to improve my productivity**.
+And because of this, Live Server is one of my favorite VSCode extensions to improve my productivity**.

 And besides allowing you to open static HTML files on a local server, it also works as a live reload server, which means that as soon as you change and save any file in your application, the browser will automatically refresh.